usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/setup-homework.md

       1. Find the homework assignment on Canvas.
 For example, go to the [{{ site.data.homework.argumentparser.text }}]({{ site.data.homework.argumentparser.link }}) assignment on Canvas for the first homework of the semester.

-      1. Click the Github Classroom invitation link and follow the instructions.
+      1. Click the GitHub Classroom invitation link and follow the instructions.

-      1. If this is your first time using Github Classroom, you will be prompted to select your USF username from the list.
-This makes sure we can associate your Github username with your grades in Canvas.
+      1. If this is your first time using GitHub Classroom, you will be prompted to select your USF username from the list.
+This makes sure we can associate your GitHub username with your grades in Canvas.
 You only need to complete this step once.

-      This process will create a private Github repository with the homework starter code that only you, the teacher assistants, and the instructor can access.
+      This process will create a private GitHub repository with the homework starter code that only you, the teacher assistants, and the instructor can access.

   1. **Setup your Eclipse project.**

       Once your repository is setup, you must import the homework as a Java Maven Project in Eclipse.
-See the [Importing Eclipse Projects from Github](/guides/eclipse/importing-eclipse-projects-from-github.html) guide for detailed steps.
+See the [Importing Eclipse Projects from GitHub](/guides/eclipse/importing-eclipse-projects-from-github.html) guide for detailed steps.

       When done, the "Package Explorer" view of your homework should look something like this: